babylon-workshop/sonicriderstruecolors/README.md

 Sonic Riders True Colors adds the following content to SRTE:
 - 15 new playable Extreme Gears.
 - A fully functional skin system, adding 2 skins per character (accessible by holding X/Y when selecting your Extreme Gear).
-- While on Default, you can press START to cycle through different Default Gears.
+- While hovering over Default Gear, you can press START to cycle through different Default Gears.
+- A more curated selection of music and Extreme Gears.
+Most unmodified SRTE Gears are not available by default, but can be re-enabled by enabling the new "Enable All Gears" Debug feature.
+- The ability to play with one CPU in Free Race, for various purposes.
+This can be enabled by selecting the "Add A Friend" Debug feature.

 ## Building